Misosooup/weather/README.md

 As I am using the free version of accuweather api, there is a limit of 50 calls per day
 - It calls city api to fetch a key from accuweather
 - The key will be used to fetch the 5 days forecast.
+- Supports only a few states stated below.
+This only applies to frontend.
+You can query more states if using the command.

+## Design decision
+I have chose to use a factory pattern for this so I can pass in different providers.
+Each provider has a transformer which transforms the provider api data to a standardised response that is used by the frontend.

+Note: No test has been written of this project.